 Chinese Language, Culture awareness and Social etiquette

-The course is to enable staff to use Mandarin Chinese language at a basic level to break the ice introducing themselves and starting conversations.
-The aim is to help Chinese students at Leicester to feel welcome and therefore reduce anxiety.
+- To enable staff to use Mandarin Chinese language at a basic level to break the ice introducing themselves and starting conversations.
+The objective is to help Chinese students at Leicester to feel welcome and therefore reduce anxiety.
 The familiarity of the Mandarin language can help to reduce anxieties and provide confidence to carry out conversations in English.
 It will be reassuring for students to see that UOL staff have an interest in their language and way of life.

 No previous knowledge of Mandarin Chinese language or its culture is required.
 The course is suitable for absolute beginners.

 - Food and drink.
 Chinese breakfast.
 Fruits and juice.
 Popular Chinese dishes.

 - Health and illnesses.
 Body parts.
 Related illnesses.
 How to keep health.

 - Shopping.
 Chinese currency terms.
 Basic sentences for shopping.